-Prerequisite(s): 442-360 Robotic Welding Restricted to students admitted to the following program(s): 32-457-1
+Prerequisite(s): 442-360 Robotic Welding

 442-380 | Industrial Skills Welders // 2 Credits

 In this course the student will develop math skills and job seeking skills of the welding career to meet the demand of today's industry.
 Application based math topics will address fractions, decimals, fraction conversion to decimals and metric equivalents, geometry and trig formulas as well as algebraic problem solving.
 The student will use blueprints for layout calculations and technics.
 The student will also develop job seeking skills such as: employment search, resumes, application forms, and employer interviews.
 Restricted to students admitted to the following program(s): 31-442-1, 32-457-1, 61-442-1